dylanreed/dylan.blog/_posts/2004-06-10-whoohoohoho.markdown

 tags: []
 comments: []
 ---

-<p>Thats right: Whoohoohoho.
+Thats right: Whoohoohoho.
 Thats how I feel.
 I might have gotten a job working with The City of Greeley's dive unit.
 Its wierd but i might get to use what i went to school to do.
-Cause I am awesome.<br />
+Cause I am awesome.
-ok thats all<br />
+ok thats all
-dylan</p>
+dylan